Hi, everyone. Today, I will guide you some information about setting Express framework.

 Use

-(YAML Ain’t Markup Language) is a human friendly data serialization standard for all programming languages.
+js-yamlpackageYAML(YAML Ain’t Markup Language) is a human friendly data serialization standard for all programming languages.
 YAML and JSON are closely related.
 YAML is a data serialization language just like JSON and XML.
 It uses indentation format to define the structure.In fact, all JSON syntax is valid YAML as of the YAML 1.2 spec, but not all YAML syntax is valid JSON.
 YAML is a superset of JSON.

 There are some advantages of YAML over JSON: